blueewhitee/blockbyscroll/README.md

 ## Privacy

-ScrollStop operates locally in your browser and doesn't send any data to external servers.
+NoMoScroll operates locally in your browser and doesn't send any data to external servers.
 Your browsing data and settings are stored only in your browser's local storage.

 ## License